-- Following the implementation of the new national pay spine with effect from 1 April 2019, a pay modelling exercise was undertaken to work out the costs involved in moving to a pay grade structure with consistent number of increments (ideally 4) with no overlaps. - The National Park Authority agreed an adjustment to the baseline budget for 2020/21 of £29,000 to be allocated for removal of overlapping spinal points in the grade structure following a review of the pay structure; (the total cost of which over four years is estimated to be £75,000).
-This action has been delayed as a result of the impact of Covid on the work of the HR service. - Following a request from a Member the Programmes and Resources Committee established a Micro Scrutiny Panel to review the process used to progress the disposal of 7 minor properties.
+- Following a request from a Member the Programmes and Resources Committee established a Micro Scrutiny Panel to review the process used to progress the disposal of 7 minor properties.
 The findings of the Panel were reported back to the Committee in May 2020. - Overall the Scrutiny Panel were content with the revised process and recommended a number of changes to make sure that: - The revised process enables the Authority and its Officers to be bolder in approach by clarifying that the methods of disposal identified in the Toolkit should have equal weighting. - > There is a clear audit trail with good record keeping including meeting notes and agreed actions. - Good lines of communication were maintained internally and externally with a single point of contact for enquiries.
-The process needed to be much clearer on whether engagement with stakeholders was consultation or informing or notifying. - Greater clarity on the stages at which Members have input into the process. - To address the findings the Panel recommended that the Tool Kit for the Disposal of Assets was amended as set out in Appendix 1 of their report. - Approved a new Corporate Property Asset Management Plan (2020-2024) - The responses from the Investors in People online questionnaire were analysed with an Investors in People Delivery Group set up to develop and agree an action plan.
-Performance against the action plan is being monitored. - Organisational changes implemented 1 April 2021 Directors removed and Heads of Service now report direct to Chief Executive.
-New Deputy Chief Executive post implemented.
+The process needed to be much clearer on whether engagement with stakeholders was consultation or informing or notifying. - Greater clarity on the stages at which Members have input into the process. - To address the findings the Panel recommended that the Tool Kit for the Disposal of Assets was amended as set out in Appendix 1 of their report. - Approved a new Asset Management Plan (2020-2024) - The responses from the Investors in People online questionnaire were analysed with an Investors in People Delivery Group set up to develop and agree an action plan.
+Performance against the action plan is being monitored. - The Investors in People Delivery group identified three priority areas and created sub working groups to deliver agreed actions.
+The areas are 1.
+Communicating our values group 2.
+Building recognition and reward awareness, and 3.
+Enhancing equality, diversity and inclusion in our workplace. - After achieving IIP Silver level of 'We invest in Wellbeing' award, the Wellbeing agenda and action plan has been incorporated into the Health and Safety Committee which meets quarterly. - Major organisational changes proposed by Chief Executive in February 2023 to be implemented by end of December 2023.